alamedyang/natlang-parser/docs-sources/top.md

 #### Other IDEs

-Many other IDEs will accept TextMate grammars, but you will have to find and follow your IDE's specific instructions, however.
+Many other IDEs will accept TextMate grammars, but you will have to find and follow your IDE's specific instructions.

 ## MGS Natlang vs JSON